 Pricing is very tactical.
 One of our U.S. clients, for example, sends out about 3.5 million price changes every year.
 That’s a lot of activity being managed by 14 different pricing teams, 7 days a week, 24 hours a day.
 The competitive environment demands it.
 The most effective pricing models include location intelligence.

-Planning a network is very strategic.
+Planning a retail network is very strategic.
 Location intelligence, assessing “dirt strength,” deciding to buy or build… planners spend a great deal of time modelling “what if” scenarios and making what are essentially long-term bets about capital investments.
 Those models, of course, depend in part on data generated by the pricing analysts’ performance.

 The models and practices of planners and pricing analysts intersect, but you’d never know it.
 They tend to exist in parallel universes, working to different rhythms.
 They each hold down one end of the tactical-to-strategic spectrum, yet in most organizations, they never even meet.